ksilin/cluster-resilience-dash/README.md

 #### Why

-Clients being throttled demonstates a non-alignment between client and cluster management.
+Clients being throttled demonstrates a non-alignment between client and cluster management.
+Throttled clients may genuinely need to be able to transfer more data, or may be required to consult the central/managing team for alignment.

 #### How

-Clients w
+`kafka_consumer_fetch_manager_fetch_throttle_time_avg`, `kafka_consumer_fetch_manager_fetch_throttle_time_max`, `kafka_producer_produce_throttle_time_avg`, `kafka_producer_produce_throttle_time_max`

-A central management of client quotas, with low defaults and is recommended for shared clusters.
+A central management of client quotas with low defaults is recommended for shared clusters.
 The more broad the sharing, the more restricitve the quota handling should be in terms of both limits and process.

+Clients needing higher quotas are required to pass through a coordination process, creating an alignment of expectations and recoding the design decisions along with the quotas.

 ### -- Failed stream threads